fmote/Install_instructions/Jupyter.md

     pip3 install virtualenv

-If necessary append instalation path to the PATH variable
+If necessary append the installation path to the PATH variable

     export PATH=$PATH:/my/path

-then we are ready to create a python virtual environment
+then we are ready to create a Python virtual environment

-    virtualenv myenv
+    virtualenv <myenv>

 ## Install Jupyter

+Activate the environment
+    source <myenv>/bin/activate

+Install the Jupyter package
     pip install jupyter

-Add some useful packages for academic work
+Add some valuable packages for academic work

     pip install pandas numpy matplotlib